bekeaxel/deeRip/README.md

 textual run run.py
 ```
 ## Credentials
-deeRip uses Spotify and Deezer api meaning that you need to supply your own api keys.
+deeRip requires access tokens for Spotify and Deezer to interact with their APIs.
+You must supply your own credentials.

 ### Spotify
-For Spotify this is done by creating an app via https://developer.spotify.com/dashboard.
-Make sure to enter http://localhost:8888/callback/ under **Redirect URIs** and to select **Web API** under **Which API/SDKs are you planning to use?**

-After creating the app you can find the public and private keys which you will need to enter in the deeRip settings tab.
+Create a developer app at Spotify Developer Dashboard.
+- Add http://localhost:8888/callback/ under Redirect URIs
+- Select Web API under API/SDKs

+Once created, you’ll find your client ID and secret—enter them in deeRip’s settings tab.

 ### Deezer
-Deezer uses an ARL which you can find by logging in to deezer website.
+deeRip uses your personal Deezer session to access your library and metadata.
+- Log in at deezer.com
-- Open developer tools by right-clicking and pressing inspect
+- Open developer tools (Right-click → Inspect)
-- Go to Application
+- Go to the Application tab
-- Under Cookies/https://www.deezer.com look for arl
+- Under Cookies for https://www.deezer.com, find the arl token

-Now you are all set!
-Happy listening!
+⚠️ This tool is intended for personal use only.
+It does not bypass DRM or access paid content without authorization.
+Please respect the terms of service of each platform.

-Huge thanks to deemix for all the inspiration.
+Special thanks to open-source projects in the music ecosystem for their inspiration.